paranim/paramidi/README.md

 A Nim library for making MIDI music.
 It uses [TinySoundFont](https://github.com/schellingb/TinySoundFont) underneath.
-A musical score is modelled as a simple hierarchy of tuples.
+A musical score is modeled as a simple hierarchy of tuples.
 There are probably bugs...or maybe your music just sounds bad.
 It could be that.
 Think about it.

 ## Quick start